 Writing the discussion chapter is one of the most challenging tasks when working on your thesis.
 Unlike the results chapter, which presents what you have discovered, the discussion chapter requires you to interpret those findings, connect them to existing research, and explain why they are important for theory and practice.
 At this stage, it’s no longer just about presenting data, but about contextualising it and making an argument, an undertaking that can be demanding but is crucial for the quality of your work.
 In this guide, we walk you step by step through a practical framework that will help you create a compelling discussion chapter.
 And because we couldn’t leave AI out of the discussion, we’re also sharing a mega prompt you can use to simplify the process.

-Writing the Discussion Chapter: Key Recommendations and Common Mistakes
+Writing the Discussion Chapter: Key Elements and Common Pitfalls

 Before you start writing your discussion chapter, think of it this way: Your results chapter answers “What did I find?”
 Your discussion chapter answers, “Why is it important and what do the results mean?”